Gallerie All Together with Kara Stokowski

 openforever.org/gallerie-all-together

-Sara Ahli
+Sara Ahli and Will Beattie

 April 2026

 Sara Ahli (b.
-1993) is an Emirati and Colombian-American visual artist based between Dubai and Providence, Rhode Island.
-Working at the intersection of sculpture, design, and embodied research, her interdisciplinary practice spans fashion and glass; exploring the body as a vessel for memory, transformation, and cultural inheritance.
-Through materially driven processes, she investigates the thresholds, limitations, and resilience of the human form.
+1993) is an Emirati and Colombian-American visual artist based between Dubai, United Arab Emirates and Providence, Rhode Island.
+Working with sculpture and embodied research, Ahli explores the body as a vessel for memory, transformation, and cultural inheritance.
+Through fashion, glass, and installation, she investigates the thresholds, limitations, and resilience of the human form.
+Ahli is represented by Aisha AlAbbar Gallery in the UAE.
+She is a graduate of the Rhode Island School of Design, and the California College of the Arts.
+Her curatorial practice explores how nontraditional exhibition spaces can foster deeper public engagement, bridging the arts and everyday life.

 https://www.saraahli.com